 An influencer is a person with the ability to sway audiences into making purchase decisions.
-They possess this ability because of his or her knowledge, authority or relationship with his or her audience.
-They have already invested years actively engaging with their following and now that following pays close attention to anything recommended.
+They possess this ability because of their knowledge, authority, or relationship with their audience.
+In addition, they have already invested years actively engaging with their following and know that following pays close attention to anything recommended.

 Your job is to identify influencers in your niche who have your perfect audience so that you can get your brand and products in front of those targeted individuals.

-Social media has grown significantly over the last decade and many influencers use this medium for communication.
-They have built their reputation around the knowledge they have inside their particular area of expertise.
-They create regular social media posts about that topic and their large numbers of followers pay close attention to their viewpoints.
+Social media has grown significantly over the last decade, and many influencers use this medium for communication.
+They have built their reputation around their knowledge in their particular area of expertise.
+They create regular social media posts about that topic, and many followers pay close attention to their viewpoints.